exercism/configlet/README.md

   However, `configlet sync` _does_ add (possibly empty) required keys (`authors`, `files`, `blurb`) when they are missing.
   This is less "sync-like", but more ergonomic: when implementing a new exercise, you can use `sync` to create a starter `.meta/config.json` file.
 - `configlet sync` removes keys that are not in the spec.
-  Custom key/value pairs are still supported: they must be written inside a JSON object named `custom`.
+  Custom key/value pairs are still supported, but you must write them inside a JSON object named `custom`.
-- The exit code is 0 when all the seen data are synced when configlet exits, and 1 otherwise.
+- Configlet exits with an exit code of 0 when all the seen data are up to date, and 1 otherwise.

 Note that in `configlet` releases `4.0.0-alpha.34` and earlier, the `sync` command operated only on tests.

 ### Docs

-A Practice Exercise that is derived from the `problem-specifications` repo must have a `.docs/instructions.md` file (and possibly a `.docs/introduction.md` file too) containing the exercise documentation from `problem-specifications`.
+A Practice Exercise that originates from the `problem-specifications` repo must have a `.docs/instructions.md` file (and possibly a `.docs/introduction.md` file too) containing the exercise documentation from `problem-specifications`.

 To check every Practice Exercise on the track for available documentation updates (exiting with a non-zero exit code if at least one update is available):